cavoq/telbot/README.md

 ```
 python3 Telbot.py -f groups.txt -l https://www.youtube.com/watch?v=unUXGT0cmZQ -t 40
 ```
-This will post a Youtube link in the groups, provided by the groups.txt file for 40 minutes
+This will post a youtube link in the groups, provided by the groups.txt file for 40 minutes